 The best way to help these misguided people is to spread the truth, not only by spreading the truth of the Gospel of Jesus Christ, but also by spreading the historical and philosophical truth concerning moral, social and political issues.
 This is exactly what donors to MOVIEGUIDE®, your family guide to movies and entertainment (www.movieguide.org), do when they send MOVIEGUIDE® their gifts.
 Spreading the truth of the Gospel, and spreading the truth about moral, social and political issues, is why we continue to fight.

+WHY WE FIGHT is a manipulative left-wing documentary about the Iraq War, American foreign policy and alleged corruption in the U.S. defense industry.
+The movie argues that the fight against Communism from the 1950s to the 1990s and the fight against terrorism now, especially the current Iraq War, are phony, evil and unnecessary fights supported by greedy defense contractors.
+It levels widespread, but often vague, charges of corruption against many of those people, especially the current Bush administration and its cronies and supporters.
+It also briefly shows the Iraq War, but only to claim that American bombs are killing many innocent civilians.
 This documentary gets nearly all of its facts wrong.
 It views everything, including America’s fight against Communism, in an anti-American, pro-terrorist, Communist worldview that is humanist.
 Its view of the Iraq War is completely one-sided and negative.
 Furthermore, only once does it give anyone from the other side a chance to respond to its many specific allegations.
 The movie also ridicules and demonizes America’s brave men and women in the military fighting for liberty, justice, mercy, and compassion.
 All this is not only deceitful, it is also thoroughly abhorrent.